GOP congressman’s gun-toting family Christmas photo sparks outrage days after school shooting

 His outrage was also felt in Oxford, the Detroit suburb reeling in the aftermath of Tuesday’s school shooting, with one Twitter user writing: “Here’s a photo.
 It’s my home town in mourning.”
 Included in the post was a picture of what appeared to be a large vigil for the school victims.

-Massie, an Massachusetts Institute of Technology graduate who entered Congress in 2012, represents a largely Republican congressional district and has been a staunch opponent of gun-control initiatives.
+Massie, a Massachusetts Institute of Technology graduate who entered Congress in 2012, represents a largely Republican congressional district and has been a staunch opponent of gun-control initiatives.

 In a 2018 interview with NPR, he said many of his constituents believe incidents like the 1999 Columbine High School massacre or the Pulse nightclub shooting in 2016 that killed 49, “would not have been stopped” by stricter gun restrictions such as extended background checks.